libsdl-org/SDL_ttf/README-versions.md

 ## Before 2.19.0

-Older versions of `SDL_ttf` used the patchlevel (micro version, mixerthird part) for feature releases, and did not distinguish between feature and bugfix releases.
+Older versions of `SDL_ttf` used the patchlevel (micro version, third part) for feature releases, and did not distinguish between feature and bugfix releases.